MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/troubleshoot-replication.md

 Ensure that [public or private access](./security.md#network-security-options) is enabled for the replica cluster.
 When a replica cluster is created in another region, its network settings aren't automatically replicated from the primary Azure Cosmos DB for MongoDB vCore cluster.

 To enable access:
-- To allow public access add firewall rules.
+- To allow public access, add firewall rules.
 - Alternatively, create private endpoints to enable private access to the replica cluster.

 ### How can I track utilization of various resources such as memory or IOPS on my replica cluster?